The Easter Bunny is coming to town, and will be spending time at the National Railroad Museum!

 Is the Polar Express handicap accessible?

-Yes, Museum buildings are handicap accessible as well as the Santa Class car that will be used for the Polar Express.
+Yes, Museum buildings are handicap accessible as well as the Glacier Gulch that will be used for the Polar Express.
 We do have a wheelchair lift available to assist passengers with train boarding.
 Please inform our staff of any special needs you may have when you arrive at the Museum to enjoy the show.
-Standard and Premium Class is not handicap accessible.
+Northern Lights, Arctic Circle and Spirit of the Season are not handicap accessible.

 Please note — historic trains that are on exhibit within the Museum’s facilities may not be accessible due to the irreversible modifications that would be required to make them open for all.
 In such cases, additional interpretive materials have been provided at floor level so that everyone may experience the piece, albeit from a different perspective.

 Will dinner be provided at THE POLAR EXPRESS™ Train Ride?

 There is no dinner being served at THE POLAR EXPRESS™ Train Ride.

 The cookies do not contain nuts but may come from a bakery or facility that processes nuts.
 The hot chocolate does contain dairy products.
 Anyone with a food allergy or special dietary needs is welcome to bring an alternate treat or drink item to enjoy.
 Please contact us if you need an ingredient list.

 Do you have a sensory-friendly version of THE POLAR EXPRESS™ Train Ride?

 No, sorry.
 To bring the book and the movie to life in a live-action performance, there will be loud sounds, lighting, music and dancing.
 Please keep in mind to bring noise reducing headphones if you have a child or adult who needs to reduce the sensory experience.